padenot/yadfig/README.md

-# yadfig, a dame fine image gallery generator
+# yadfig, a damn fine image gallery generator

-## Once was genethumb.sh
+## Once was genethumb.sh…

 Yes, it worked quite nicely, but it was kind of ugly and sucked (according to its creator).
 At the price of a few dependencies (`pyexiv2` and PIL, since I don't